nushell/nushell.github.io/src/content/docs/blog/2023-12-21-logo-contest.md

 author: The Nu Authors
 author_site: https://twitter.com/nu_shell
 author_image: https://www.nushell.sh/blog/images/nu_logo.png
-excerpt: "We are looking for a logo and a mascot: WE NEED YOU!"
+description: "We are looking for a logo and a mascot: WE NEED YOU!"
 ---

 ## Who's got talent?